Probe Scheduling for Efficient Detection of Silent Failures: Introduction

-Our convex program formulation for the optimal probing frequencies for \SUMe\ objectives generalizes Kleinrock's classic ``square-root law'' to resource allocation problems with {\em subset tests}.
-Kleinrock's law, which applies to the special case of {\em singleton tests} (where each test can detect the failure of a single element\footnote{This also works for sets of non-overlapping elements.}), states that the optimal probing frequencies are proportional to the square root of the weighting frequencies~\cite{kleinrock76queueing}.
+\ignore{ Our convex program formulation for the optimal probing frequencies for \SUMe\ objectives generalizes Kleinrock's classic ``square-root law.''
+Kleinrock's law applies to the special case of {\em singleton tests}, where each test can detect the failure of a single element (or disjoint sets of elements), and states that the probing frequencies that minimize the \SUMe\ objective are proportional to the square root of the weights~\cite{kleinrock76queueing}.
+Our convex program formulation applies to {\em subset tests}. }

-Applications requiring hard guarantees on detection times or failure costs or implementations requiring a fixed schedule prompt us to consider {\em deterministic scheduling}.
+Another important class of schedules are {\em deterministic schedules}.
+Such schedules are needed by applications requiring hard guarantees on detection times.
 Deterministic schedulers, however, are less suitable for distributed deployment and also come with an additional cost: the optimum of an objective on a deterministic schedule can exceed the expectation of the same objective over stochastic schedules.
 We study the inherent gap (which we call the D2M gap) between these optima.
-We show that for deterministic scheduling, performance of \SUMe\ or \MAXe\ objectives further depends on the dependence of the particular objective in the family on time (average or maximum).
-While all variants are NP hard, there is significant variation between attainable approximation ratios for the different objectives: The stricter \MAXe\ and \SUMe\ objectives, requiring good performance at any point in time, can not be approximated better than logarithmic factors whereas the weakest, which consider average performance over time, have factor $2$ approximations.
+We show that for deterministic scheduling, performance of \SUMe\ or \MAXe\ objectives further depends on the exact order of the quantifiers in the exact definition of the particular objective in the family (average or maximum).
+While all variants are NP hard, there is significant variation between attainable approximation ratios for the different objectives. \ignore{ : The stricter \MAXe\ and \SUMe\ objectives, requiring good performance at any point in time, can not be approximated better than logarithmic factors whereas the weakest, which consider average performance over time, have factor $2$ approximations.}